 Upgrading your CMS reduces the risk of security incidents, fixes bugs in the CMS and adds new features for developers and CMS users.

-The agency controls their website code and has responsibility for CMS upgrades and regression testing, using their technical users (developers).
+The agency controls their website code and has responsibility for CMS upgrades and regression testing, using their developers.
 An agency’s technical staff understand how the website works and how it has been built.
 If for some reason an agency requires the CWP team to perform and upgrade (such as an emergency security upgrade), they should raise a service desk ticket.

 The technical process is explained in more detail, in technical guide for carrying out upgrades.